 What might cause a datalogger to not store data at a particular time, such as midnight?

 This might happen because the datalogger clock is being adjusted by a remote time source.
 If this occurs close to the same time that the datalogger is due to store data, it can result in either a skipped record or an additional record of data.

 If LoggerNet 4 is used to collect data on a schedule, check the setup for that datalogger.
 Look at the settings on the Clock tab in the LoggerNet Setup Screen.
 If that is enabled, the clock is checked and set at midnight every day and may interfere with data collection at that same time.

 Skipped scans and power outages could also result in records missing from a data table.
 Check the datalogger’s station status or Status table and look for skipped scans, watchdogs, and low 12 V counts.

 What might cause clock issues?

-If the automatic clock synchronization option (LoggerNet [version 4] Setup, Datalogger, Clock tab) is used, do not set the Allowed Clock Deviation too tight (e.g., 1 s), as the PC will try to change the clock either due to drift in its own clock or because of delays in the communication from the PC to the datalogger.
-If the clock is updated too often, there is the risk of the datalogger “skipping records” if the time is pushed forward just before it is supposed to store data.
+If the automatic clock synchronization option (LoggerNet [version 4] Setup, Datalogger, Clock tab) is used, do not set the Allowed Clock Deviation too tight (for example, 1 s), as the PC will try to change the clock either because of drift in its own clock or because of delays in the communication from the PC to the datalogger.
+If the clock is updated too often, there is the risk of the datalogger skipping records if the time is pushed forward just before it is supposed to store data.